 No matter what the decision California Insurance Commissioner Steve Poizner issues regarding a mid-year rate increase, several workers’ comp carriers have ignored their recommended heavy increases.
 The new recommended number for the mid-year increases is 23.7% recommended by the Workers’ Compensation Insurance Rating Bureau.

 Two insurance carriers increased their rates by only 10%.
 Zenith increased their rates by only 4%.
 Poizner cut 11 points off the Bureau’s after factoring out the State Fund’s results which is responsible for much of the increase in its current recommendation.
 As I have said in prior posts, July 1 will be a very interesting time for the Workers Comp market in California.
 Poizner has performed well in doing what is right without political influence.

 Why is this so important?
 There are quite a few states with this same type of situation.
 South Carolina, for instance, had skyrocketing increases recommended for years and carriers undercut the recommended increases.
 West Virginia just moved from a monopolistic system to an open market.
-The State Fund may not be a monopolistic carrier, but it was close in the late 1990’s.
-California is such a large amount of the Workers Comp market that any major changes there affects the national statistics on Workers Comp more than any other state.
+The State Fund may not be a monopolistic carrier, but it was close to one in the late 1990s.
+California is such a large amount of Workers Comp market that any major changes there affect the national statistics on Workers Comp more than any other state.

 ©J&L Risk Management Inc Copyright Notice